A cyber-attack takes place every 39 seconds.

 But if you use a VPN, you don’t need to worry about that.
 VPNs are perfect for security.
 They properly secure your online data and traffic, ensuring that cybercriminals can’t see anything when they try to keep tabs on it – just pure gibberish.

-Plus, since a VPN hides your real IP address, you don’t need to worry about cybercriminals ever using it to find out:
+Plus, since a VPN hides your actual IP address, you don’t need to worry about cybercriminals ever using it to find out:

-- What country and city you live in.
+- What country and city do you live in?

 - What your ZIP code is.